 US falls to Lithuania at Basketball World Cup but still qualifies for Paris Olympics

-MANILA, Philippines (AP) — The U.S. is going to the Paris Olympics next summer.
-Lithuania made sure that was the only good development for the Americans on Sunday night, when it pulled off a Basketball World Cup stunner.
+MANILA, Philippines (AP) — The U.S. is assured of going to the Paris Olympics.
+That’s good.
+It also has a quarterfinal game at the World Cup awaiting Tuesday.
+That’s also good.

+Thing is, the only celebrating in Manila on Sunday night was done by the guys in the other locker room.

+It will not be an undefeated summer for the Americans, not after Lithuania — with a mix of pizzazz from outside and power down low — led for all but a few very early moments against the only World Cup team composed entirely of NBA players.

+The final score: Lithuania 110, U.S. 104.
+The winners went a staggering 9 for 9 from 3-point range to open the game and set a tone, bullied their way to a 43-27 rebounding edge and had seven players in double figures with two others just one point shy of joining that club.

+“We’re fortunate that the loss doesn’t hurt us in terms of our goal, which is to win the gold medal,” U.S. coach Steve Kerr said.
+“But it’s a great game for us to experience because this is FIBA.
+There’s some great teams that have continuity, that understand what they’re doing, that execute and I thought Lithuania was brilliant tonight.
+They deserved to win.”

-Vaidas Kariniauskas scored 15 points, Mindaugas Kuzminskas added 14 and Lithuania beat the U.S. 110-104 in a second-round game at the World Cup.
+Vaidas Kariniauskas scored 15 points, Mindaugas Kuzminskas added 14 and Lithuania (5-0) wound up winning its second-round group, which really only matters for seeding purposes.
+Lithuania gets Serbia in Tuesday’s quarterfinals, while the U.S. will face Italy.

+The other quarterfinals are Wednesday: Germany vs. Latvia and Canada vs. Slovenia.

+“In (the) locker room, I said to our guys to celebrate shortly and save all the energy and emotions also for the upcoming game,” Lithuania coach Kazys Maksvytis said.
+“It’s very hard.
+We got one of the biggest wins in our career, but we don’t have time to celebrate this.
+Serbia’s waiting and they’re not waiting for us with flowers and the red carpet.”

 The loss — the first for the U.S. in 10 games this summer, counting five exhibitions on the way to the World Cup — came on a night when the Americans officially clinched a berth in the Paris Games.

-And the loss won’t necessarily hurt them in the World Cup medal chase, either.
-The U.S. will play a quarterfinal game on Tuesday, when the knockout stage for the final eight teams begins.
-Win Tuesday, win Thursday and win next Sunday, and the Americans are gold medalists.
+And the loss won’t change the mission going forward in the World Cup medal chase, either.
+Win Tuesday, win Friday and win next Sunday, and the Americans are gold medalists.
+Sounds simple.
+But Lithuania showed it won’t be.

+“Got to give them credit,” U.S. point guard Jalen Brunson said.
+“They came out ready to play.
+Lot of respect to them.”

+“We’ll get to play again,” Edwards said.
+“That’s all I’m thinking about is the next game.”

 For Lithuania (5-0), it became another night to remember against USA Basketball.
-And the nation once famous for the tie-dyed T-shirts — some of them were worn by fans in the building Sunday night — sent a clear message to the Americans and anyone else still in the World Cup.
+And the nation once famous for the tie-dyed T-shirts — some of them were worn by fans in the building Sunday night, who chanted and waved flags from the moment they entered until long after the final buzzer — sent a clear message to the Americans and anyone else still in this World Cup.

 Lithuania has pushed the U.S. to the limit, and beyond, more than a few times.
 Lithuania lost to the Americans by nine in a preliminary game at the 2000 Sydney Olympics, then escaped with a two-point win in the semifinals — and remained unbeaten in the Dream Team Olympic era — when Sarunas Jasikevicius’ 3-point try as time expired fell short.